-While you could just hop on your rowing machine and plod through the same old workout each and every time, you’ll get a lot more from your efforts if you choose workouts that are aligned to your fitness goals.
+While you could just hop on your rower and plod through the same old workout each and every time, you’ll get a lot more from your efforts if you choose rowing machine workouts that are aligned to your fitness goals.
 In exercise, there is something called the law of specificity which simply means that the type of exercise you do will result in specific physical adaptations.

 Long, slow distance training

 If you just hop on your rower and exercise at a slow to moderate pace, you are doing a type of workout called long, slow, distance training or LSD for short.
-LSD workouts involve working at around 60 to 70-pecrent of your maximum heart rate or, on a scale of one to ten, around intensity level five.
+LSD workouts involve working at around 60 to 70-percent of your maximum heart rate or, on a scale of one to ten, around intensity level five.
 LSD workouts build basic cardiovascular fitness and muscular endurance and are not overly taxing.
-If you want to develop general fitness or are training for long distance endurance sports, LSD training will be one of the cornerstones of your workouts.
-On the downside, LSD workouts can be quite long and time consuming.
+If you want to develop general fitness or are training for long-distance endurance sports, LSD training will be one of the cornerstones of your workouts.
+On the downside, LSD workouts can be quite long and time-consuming.